Conjugations of regular and irregular Italian verbs.

 Read more

-Italian Verb SENTIRE (to hear)
+Italian Verb BERE (to drink)

-Sentire is a regular verb.
+Bere is an irregular verb.
 It is transitive.
 It conjugates with the verb avere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present).
-Indicativo Presente io […]
+Below you will find all its Indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its Subjunctive forms (present, present perfect, imperfect and past perfect); all its Conditional forms (present and past); its Imperative forms; its Gerund (past and present); its […]

 Read more

-Italian Verb PARTIRE (to go away)
+Italian Verb CADERE (to fall)

-Partire is a regular verb.
+Cadere is an irregular verb.
 It is intransitive.
 It conjugates with the verb essere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present). […]
+Below you will find all its Indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its Subjunctive forms (present, present perfect, imperfect and past perfect); all its Conditional forms (present and past); its Imperative forms; its Gerund (past and present); its […]

 Read more

-Italian Verb “DORMIRE” (to sleep)
+Italian Verb DARE (to give)

-Dormire is a regular verb.
-It is transitive and intransitive.
+Dare is an irregular verb.
+It can be transitive or intransitive.
 It conjugates with the verb avere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its […]
+Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present).
+Indicativo Presente io […]

 Read more

-Italian Verb BATTERE (to beat)
+Italian Verb DIRE (to say)

 Read more

-Suonare is a regular verb.
-It is transitive or intransitive.
-It conjugates with the verb avere o essere.
-Below you will find all its Indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its Subjunctive forms (present, present perfect, imperfect and past perfect); all its Conditional forms (present and past); its Imperative forms; its Gerund […]

-Read more

-Italian Verb GUIDARE (to drive)

-Guidare is a regular verb.
+Fare is an irregular verb.
 It is transitive.
 It conjugates with the verb avere.
-Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past […]
+Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present).
+Indicativo Presente io faccio […]

 Read more

-Italian Verb BASTARE (to be enough/to suffice)
+Italian Verb SALIRE (to go up)

+Salire is an irregular verb.
+It can be transitive or intransitive.
+It conjugates with the verb avere or essere.
+Below you will find all its Indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its Subjunctive forms (present, present perfect, imperfect and past perfect); all its Conditional forms (present and past); its Imperative forms; its Gerund (past and present); […]

 Read more

+Italian Verb STARE (to stay)

+Read more

-Italian Verb ABITARE (to live)
+Italian Verb SAPERE (to know)

 Read more